technicat/resume/index.md

 ![project image](https://technicat.github.io/images/nichimen/fasttrack.jpg)

-A 3D modeling and animation package.
-Ported from IrisGL to OpenGL on SGI workstations, then from Irix to Windows NT, all in Franz Allegro Common Lisp (and a bit of C).
-Manager of core software group (all the libraries - graphics, audio, UI, security...)
+A 3D modeling and animation package descended once upon a time from the Symbolics Graphics Group (written in Lisp, shhh!).

+- Ported from IrisGL to OpenGL on SGI workstations

+- Ported from Irix to Windows NT

+- Manager of Core Software (I made up the title)

 - Used in the making of Mario 3D.